PlayPerro/PlayPerro/_pages/sri.md

 # Credits #

-- Developed and designed by Tobiah Marks.
+- Developed and designed by Avin Zarlez.

 - Published on OUYA by Yobonja.